Don’t Stand By, Stand Up - What to Do When You Witness Harassment

 A photo of a white man with his arms around a female colleague's shoulders in an office.
 The woman looks uncomfortable.
 A different man, who is black, is looking at the camera with his hand out as if saying

-Okay, here is another email, you’re going to want to save.
-Feel free to use this with staff during a special team meeting about allyship and sexual harassment.
+Okay, here is another email you’re going to want to save.
+Feel free to share this with staff during a special team meeting about allyship, workplace inclusion, and sexual harassment awareness.

 You’re welcome!